Death and state funeral of Lech and Maria Kaczyński: 18 April 2010 (funeral)

-This was declared a day of national mourning in Bulgaria, Czech Republic, Hungary, Romania and Slovakia.
+The day of the funeral was declared a period of national mourning in Bulgaria, Czech Republic, Hungary, Romania and Slovakia.

 Ceremony

 The couple's coffins were driven at a slow pace through the streets of Warsaw, passing Warsaw's city hall and a museum dedicated to the 1944 Warsaw Uprising which Kaczyński favoured.
 The coffins were then flown from Warsaw to Kraków.

 The funeral ceremony began at 14:00 (12:00 UTC) with a Mass held at Kraków's St Mary's Basilica, with thousands of mourners in attendance.
-Cardinal Stanisław Dziwisz, Archbishop of Kraków, presided over the ceremony and addressed Russian President Dmitry Medvedev personally: "The sympathy and help we have received from [our] Russian brothers has breathed new life into a hope for closer relations and reconciliation between our two Slavic nations."
+Cardinal Stanisław Dziwisz, Archbishop of Kraków, presided over the ceremony and addressed Russian president Dmitry Medvedev personally: "The sympathy and help we have received from [our] Russian brothers has breathed new life into a hope for closer relations and reconciliation between our two Slavic nations."

 After the funeral, Kaczynski and his wife were buried at Wawel Cathedral, amidst controversy.

 Dignitaries

 Several leaders and monarchs were unable to attend due to the air travel disruption around Europe in the aftermath of the eruption of Eyjafjallajökull in Iceland.
 Poland closed its airspace on 16 April, along with many neighbouring countries, preventing many leaders from making the plane trips to attend.

 President of the United States Barack Obama cancelled his planned attendance, speaking of his regret in a statement that blamed "the volcanic ash that is disrupting air travel over Europe".
-German Chancellor Angela Merkel was stranded somewhere between Lisbon and northern Italy, so Germany was represented by President Horst Köhler and Foreign Minister Guido Westerwelle, who travelled to Poland in a helicopter.
+German chancellor Angela Merkel was stranded somewhere between Lisbon and northern Italy, so Germany was represented by President Horst Köhler and Foreign Minister Guido Westerwelle, who travelled to Poland in a helicopter.
 The Prince of Wales from the United Kingdom also cancelled his visit due to the air travel conditions.
-President of Ireland Mary McAleese announced she was to attend but was later forced to change her mind due to the spread of the volcanic ash plume.
-Spanish King Juan Carlos I, Spanish Prime Minister José Luis Rodríguez Zapatero, and South Korean Prime Minister Chung Un-chan both confirmed they were unable to attend.
+President of Ireland Mary McAleese announced she was to attend but was later forced to cancel her attendance due to the spread of the volcanic ash plume.
+Spanish King Juan Carlos I, Spanish prime minister José Luis Rodríguez Zapatero, and South Korean prime minister Chung Un-chan both confirmed they were unable to attend.
 Prime Minister of Canada Stephen Harper, along with members of the opposition parties, also cancelled their planned attendance due to the air travel disruptions in Europe.
 Governor-General of Australia Quentin Bryce attempted to travel to the funeral but found herself delayed in the United Arab Emirates on the day it was due to take place.
-Malta's ambassador to Poland was stuck in Istanbul on his way and missed the funeral of the Polish President on Sunday.
+All but six out of 56 ambassadors to Poland who were scheduled to attend were unable to do so, including Malta's ambassador, who was stuck in Istanbul on his way.